GDQuest/website/content/tutorial/godot/2D/character-customization/index.md

 	emit_signal("sprite_changed", texture)
 ```

 The `wrapi` function "wraps" an integer value between a minimum and maximum value, passed as parameters.
 In the code snippet above, the value to wrap is `value`, the minimum is `0`, and the maximum is `_sprites.size()`.
-This allows us that when the `_index` variable exceeds the index of the last sprite, it will return to zero.
+With this function, when the `_index` variable exceeds the index of the last sprite, it will return to zero.
 Also, when the index takes the value `-1` it will become the maximum minus one (`_sprites.size()-1` in this case).
 With this function, we can cycle through all the available sprites in the `_sprites` array, in both directions.

 Now we need to code the function that will be called when the user presses the buttons.
 When pressing the `PreviousButton`, we want the `_index` to decrease by `1`.
 Similarly, when pressing the `NextButton`, `_index` should increase by `1`.
 So let's make two functions for that: